 In Georgia, premises liability law allows patrons of amusement parks and carnivals to hold the owners and operators of such places responsible for injuries and even wrongful death arising from dangerous rides.
 Under the law, operators of such theme parks have the obligation to act reasonably to protect their customers safe from dangerous conditions, including rides that they know are dangerous and likely to cause injuries or death.

-For example, many amusement park and carnival rides have minimum height and weight requirements in order to prevent children or others who do not meet those standards from harm.
+For example, many rides have minimum height and weight requirements in order to prevent children or others who do not meet those standards from harm.
 Operators of such rides should know those requirements and that the purpose of the requirements are to prevent danger to their customers.

 GEORGIA AMUSEMENT RIDE SAFETY ACT AND CARNIVAL RIDE SAFETY ACT

 The Georgia Office of Safety Fire Commissioner is responsible for overseeing and enforcing these laws as to amusement parks and carnivals.
-If an amusement park or carnival breaks these rules, then the Safety Fire Commissioner may order the amusement park or carnival to stop all operations under the dangerous conditions found are repaired or corrected.
+If an amusement park or carnival breaks these rules, then the Safety Fire Commissioner may order the ride to stop all operations under the dangerous conditions found are repaired or corrected.
 The Safety Fire Commissioner is also authorized to penalize the amusement park or carnival for up to $5,000.00 for violating the rules.

+Amusement park or carnival accidents can cause serious injuries and often happen to children.
 For example, let’s say a child falls out of an amusement park ride and suffers from a head injury because she is not properly buckled into the seat.
 The child’s mother brings a claim against the amusement park for the child’s injuries.
 Our firm’s investigation of the case reveals that the person operating the ride was only 15-year-old and is handling rides for two different rides right next to each other in the amusement park.